Claude Giroux: Junior

-A free agent, Giroux was invited to Gatineau Olympiques training camp for a walk-on tryout.
+A free agent, Giroux was invited to the Quebec Major Junior Hockey League (QMJHL)'s Gatineau Olympiques training camp for a walk-on tryout.
 He was signed shortly after.
-During his rookie season with the Olympiques, Giroux scored 39 goals for a total of 103 points in 69 games and was named Quebec Major Junior Hockey League (QMJHL)'s Rookie of the Year.
-He entered the 2006 NHL Entry Draft and was selected 22nd overall by the Philadelphia Flyers.
+During his rookie season with the Olympiques, Giroux scored 39 goals for a total of 103 points in 69 games and was named QMJHL Rookie of the Year.
+He was selected by the Philadelphia Flyers of the National Hockey League (NHL) in the first round, 22nd overall, of the 2006 NHL entry draft.
 The Flyers signed Giroux to an entry-level contract on July 23, 2007.

 Giroux made his NHL debut when the Flyers visited the Ottawa Senators on February 19, 2008, recording no points and being the team's first shooter in the shootout.
-Sent back down to the Olympiques, he helped the club win the QMJHL Playoffs and earned himself the Guy Lafleur Trophy as MVP in the QMJHL Playoffs by scoring 17 goals and 34 assists in 19 playoff games, also setting a franchise record.
+Sent back down to the Olympiques, he helped the club win the QMJHL Playoffs and earned himself the Guy Lafleur Trophy as MVP in the QMJHL playoffs by scoring 17 goals and 34 assists in 19 playoff games, also setting a franchise record.

-On February 20, 2019, Giroux's number 28 was retired with the Gatineau Olympiques.
+On February 20, 2019, Giroux's number 28 was retired with the Olympiques.

 Professional

 Philadelphia Flyers (2008–2022)

 After a disappointing training camp for the Flyers at the beginning of the 2008–09 season, Giroux was assigned to the team's American Hockey League (AHL) affiliate, the Philadelphia Phantoms.
 After acclimatizing to professional hockey, however, things turned around quickly; he was named Rookie of the Month for December for his eight goals and six assists in eight games played.
 He was then called up to the Flyers after the Christmas break and remained there throughout the rest of the season.
 On December 31, he recorded his first NHL point by assisting on a Jeff Carter goal in a win over the Vancouver Canucks.
 He suffered a mild concussion during the next game when Corey Perry of the Anaheim Ducks elbowed him in the head.
 Giroux finished the game but missed the next five; Perry was suspended for four games.
 On January 27, 2009, Giroux scored his first NHL goal against goaltender Tomáš Vokoun and the Florida Panthers in a 3–2 loss.
-His first Stanley Cup playoff goal came in a 6–3 win in Game 3 of the 2009 Eastern Conference Quarterfinals against Marc-André Fleury of the Pittsburgh Penguins.
+He ended the 2008–09 season with nine goals and 27 points in 42 games played.
+His first Stanley Cup playoff goal came in a 6–3 win in Game 3 of the opening round in the 2009 playoffs against Pittsburgh Penguins goaltender Marc-André Fleury.
 The same game also saw him setting up a short-handed goal when he stole the puck in the corner of the Penguins zone and outworked their backcheck, skating past the back of their net twice protecting the puck while looking for incoming support in the form of Simon Gagné.
-Giroux ended the 2008–09 season with nine goals and 27 points in 42 games played.
+Giroux and the flyers would be defeated by the fourth-seeded and eventual Stanley Cup champion Penguins in six games.
+He played all six games and recorded two goals and three assists for five points.